Can a developer be a Scrum Master? A few Pros and Cons

 Scrum Developer vs. Scrum Master

 Because roles are very important in Scrum.
-In this respect, the clarification of "Scrum Developer vs. Scrum Master" is important: the Scrum Master focuses on process optimization and removes obstacles for the development team.
-In contrast, the Scrum Developer focuses on the technical implementation of customer requirements.
+In this respect, the clarification of “Scrum Developer vs. Scrum Master” is important: The Scrum Master focuses on process optimization and removes obstacles for the development team.
+In contrast, the focus of the Scrum Developer is on the technical implementation of the customer’s requirements.

 Both roles complement each other and it is crucial to respect the boundaries between them in order to maintain balance in the agile team.
 So can a Scrum Developer also be a Scrum Master, or a Scrum Master Developer?
 Before we answer that, one more advantage of combining the two roles.